- Knee Replacement

 How long does it take to recover from total knee replacement surgery?

 Full recovery from knee arthroplasty may take 6-12 months.
 Following your release from the hospital, at-home physical therapy sessions may begin.
 These physical therapy sessions are meant to ensure that you do not damage your healing knee while at home.
 It is important to use your walker or crutches as frequently as suggested by your physical therapist.
 Placing your full weight on your leg before suggested by your physical therapist may damage or injure your knee.
 Strength exercises will be introduced to help improve the control of the hip, thigh, calf, and buttock muscles.
 Increasing the endurance of these muscles may be achieved through swimming or cycling.
 These exercises should only be started once cleared by a professional.
 As your physical therapy sessions end, your physical therapist will also add in exercises that mimic daily activities to prepare you to return to your everyday life.
 Your physical therapist may also give you a list of exercises you can perform on your own to strengthen the knee and leg further and to reduce any pain if discomfort returns.

 How can I learn more about knee replacement surgery?

-To learn more about a knee replacement, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about knee replacement surgery, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.